tbrowder/GraphicsMagick/README.md

 Its default action, given the name of an image file, is to determine and display:

-  * The width and height of the image
+  * The width and height of the image and its creation time

 The following tables show the currently planned modes and options and their implementation status.